Who Was Newton?

 Short answer is yes – the laws are crucial for everyday objects, like the moving ball experiment we did.
 But for objects travelling at nearly the speed of light then the formula needs to be replaced by Einstein’s Theory of Relativity.
 Here is what I’ve learned:

-Before Einstein, scientists had thought what Newton had imagined, that space was flat and empty.
+- Before Einstein, scientists had thought what Newton had imagined, that space was flat and empty.
 So in Newton’s Theory of Gravitation there was nothing in it about warped Space.
 Therefore, Einstein was trying to find a wat or see if the world he was on was curved, too.”
-“David Bodanis, Einstein’s greatest mistake – “Einstein’s Greates Mistake”, David Bodanis
+“David Bodanis, Einstein’s greatest mistake – “Einstein’s Greatest Mistake”, David Bodanis